lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 1. Sometimes the client app has a problem with obtaining data from the server API due to an invalid locale.
    * Fix: change the language of the application using the language menu in the app GUI.

-## Developer notes
+## Local development
 ### Installation
-Create a `.env` configuration file inspired by the `.env.example` in the root directory.
+Create a `.env` configuration file inspired by the `.env.local.example` in the root directory.

 The docker-compose configuration file to use for the development is called `docker-compose.local.yml`.
 Start all the services with the command below: